 As a Reiki practitioner, this is the only CD I use because it's so powerful and I love the sounds.
 Sometimes I think my clients don't even need me; they say they start feeling better shortly after the music starts.
 And the ambiance in the room seems to change dramatically.

-After four years, I'm still not tired of listening to Healing Harmony and play the CD for myself, my pets, and I even leave it playing for my indoor fish.
+After four years, I'm still not tired of listening to Healing Harmony and play the CD for myself and my birds.
 It really does feel magical with or without actively using Reiki. ~ Tara

 Angelic Harp Music by Peter Sterling: Peter went from being a ski instructor to hearing music from the angels.
 Only the harp resonated with him as a medium to reproduce the music he was hearing.
 His music is magical; his work helps us raise our vibrations in the most gentle ways.
 Peter was featured on CoasttoCoastam.com in August 2012.